zhsj/zhsj.github.io/posts/strongswan-as-vpn.md

-# Using StrongSwan to build a VPN
+# Note: Using StrongSwan to build a VPN

 Ipv6 currently is not working.